3 Weeks in Thailand Itinerary: Culture & Taste of Thai Islands 🇹🇭

 Pai: 2 Nights

-Pai is called the backpacker’s mountain paradise.
-The town centre itself is nothing special but just at its doorsteps you can discover some beautiful landscape and stunning nature trails.
-The beauty of Pai lies in its mountains, waterfalls, hot springs, and lush landscapes.
-The best way to explore Pai’s natural attractions and lush beauty is by renting a scooter.
+Pai is known as a backpacker’s mountain paradise.
+While the town center itself is fairly simple, the real charm lies just outside its limits.
+Here you’ll find stunning nature trails, waterfalls, hot springs, and lush green landscapes waiting to be explored.
+The best way to discover Pai’s natural beauty is by renting a scooter.

 Pai Day #8